ShrimpCryptid/Secret-Hitler-Online/README.md

 #### What's changed from the original?
 ![](https://i.postimg.cc/cCNCZxw2/show-votes.gif)
-- Art assets from the game (the boards, policies, identity cards, etc.) were adapted for the website with some minor modifications.
+- Artwork for the boards, policy deck, identity cards, party cards, and liberal/fascist icons were adapted for the website with some minor modifications (rounding corners, adding depth, shadows).
 - Custom assets (made in Inkscape) were added based on the style of the original, most notably for the election tracker, policy reveal popup windows, and the player icons and tiles.
+- Where possible, fonts were replaced with ones licensed under the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL), namely [Germania One](https://fonts.google.com/specimen/Germania+One) and [Montserrat](https://fonts.google.com/specimen/Montserrat).
-- All of the base game's rules were kept as-is, but the web interface, animations, and server are new additions.
+- The web interface, animations, and server are new additions that use the same rules from the original game.

 ### Report problems or suggest features on the [Issues page](https://github.com/ShrimpCryptid/Secret-Hitler-Online/issues).